|

 When to View

-You can see the Perseid meteor shower during the nights of August 11-12 and August 12-13.
-Either night should provide a beautiful show, but the night of the 12th-13th may be the better of the two.
-In fact, you should be able to see as many as 60 to 80 meteors per hour!
+You can see the Perseid meteor shower during the nights of August 11-13th but the peak is predicted to be August 12th at 14:00 UTC.
+You could be able to see as many as 60 to 80 meteors per hour!

 Why This Year Will Provide a Great View

-According to an interview with NASA meteor expert Bill Cooke on Space.com, because the moon will be near new moon this year, it will be a crescent.
-That means the moon will set before the meteor shower begins after midnight.
+According to an interview with NASA meteor expert Bill Cooke on Space.com, because the moon will be around 50% this year, but will set around midnight.
+So plan on staying up late this night!
 In other words, the moon will cooperate nicely and allow us to get a great view of the meteor shower this year.
 Cooke also mentioned that the Perseids are rich in fireballs, so that will provide and even better show!

 How to View

 You really don’t need any special equipment.
-Of course it’s fun to use an awesome telescope if you own one or have access to one, but it’s not necessary.
+Of course it’s fun to use an awesome telescope (and this one is a great deal too), but it’s not necessary.
 The most important things you can do to enjoy a beautiful view are to get as far away from street lights or other lighting that may dim your view and to be sure to stay awake!
 Also, you should be able to see showers any time after twilight, but you’ll get the best views after midnight and before dawn.

 How to View if You Live in a Big City